What is Kamut Flour and Is It Really Worth the Hype?

 Should I make the change to Kamut flour?

 Overall I will give a resounding YES!
 While the flour may be more expensive to purchase, you will find such a difference in how you feel when you eat it.
 I often feel bloated and sick after eating regular bread, but have found that not to be the case with my bread using Kamut.
-You could also create a sourdough starter and use Kamut flour your sourdough bread as well, increasing the health benefits.
+You could also create a sourdough starter and use Kamut flour in your sourdough bread as well, increasing the health benefits.

 I would definitely encourage anyone to consider trying this high-energy grain and experiment with it.
 I have done exactly that and have been so thrilled with the results.